markmeeus/MarcelloDB/docs/quickstart.md

 > Find now takes a *string* and returns a *Person*.

-You can also find your data using [indexes](indexes.html).
+There are plenty more options to search and enumerate our objects if we define [indexes](indexes.html) on our collection, .

-###Delete your data
+###Deleting data
-If you are really sure Jon won't come back...
+If we are really sure Jon won't come back...
 ```cs
 personsCollection.Delete("1");
 ```